exasol/exasol-test-setup-abstraction-java/ci-account-setup/doc/features.md

 `feat~clean-up~1`

-The AWS CI account setup handles resources that were created but not deleted by the CI.
+The AWS CI Account Setup handles resources that were created but not deleted by the CI.

 Rationale:

 Usually each CI build should delete the resources it created.
 It can, however, happen that the cleanup fails, for example since the CI server crashes.
 The remaining resources can then generate high costs.